Antiz96/arch-update/README.md

 - [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package") (`notify-send`) to send desktop notifications when checking for available updates.
 *In order to get `libnotify` (and thus `notify-send`) you have to install a notification server (if you don't already have one).*
 *See https://wiki.archlinux.org/title/Desktop_notifications#Notification_servers*

+The [make](https://www.gnu.org/software/make/) package is necessary to install/uninstall `arch-update`, install it via your package manager if needed.

 ### Installing dependencies